Crysflair/FSND/projects/02_trivia_api/starter/frontend/README.md

 A user plays the game by visiting '/play'.
 They can choose one specific category (or all) to play, and the number of quizzes before start playing the game.
 If there are fewer questions in a category (or all) than the user chosen quiz number, the game will end.
-The user can also chose the `unlimited` mode, where the game never ends until all questions are exhausted.